massimofasciano/mafl-rust/README.md

 TODO:

+- don't forget to update open vars when adding new constructs!!! (like inheritance or with)  *****

+- context should take ref
+- replace context with object ?

 - field (object) based builtins like .copy() .string() .map() ?

 - curry @builtin and op (LUT for builtins with fixed arg list, op syntax maybe ?)